vrandall66/front-end-submissions-public/1708/mod-3/personal-projects/MariaS/checkin-2.md

 - After that the MVP is met and I will add in mapping and additional data

 #### Deliverables for next checkin:
-* Details page with lawmaker info on it
+* Details page with lawmaker info on it - make frontend look good
-*Geolocation form set up
+* Geolocation form set up
-*Router set up
+* Router set up
+* Continue testing
+* UI for single lawmaker page